What Do Medical Scientist Do?

 Speaking: Talking to others to convey information effectively.

-In 2016, there was an estimated number of 120,000 jobs in the United States for Medical Scientist.
+In the United States, there were 120,000 jobs for Medical Scientist in 2016.
 New jobs are being produced at a rate of 13.4% which is above the national average.
 The Bureau of Labor Statistics predicts 16,100 new jobs for Medical Scientist by 2026.
-The BLS estimates 12,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 12,100 job openings in this field each year.

 The states with the most job growth for Medical Scientist are Utah, Nevada, and Florida.
 Watch out if you plan on working in Illinois, Oklahoma, or Maine.
 These states have the worst job growth for this type of profession.